Eventtia/eventtia-core-docs/source/includes/_attendee_types.md

 confirmation_required | boolean | Confirmation required for attendee type
-allow_public_registration | boolean | Allow public registration for this attendee type valid_if_no_payments | boolean | Valid attendee type if no payments notifications  | string | Notification ids for this notification
+allow_public_registration | boolean | Allow public registration for this attendee type valid_if_no_payments | boolean | Valid attendee type if no payments notifications  | hash | Notification ids for this notification

 ## Destroy Attendee Type